 Talala is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Talala with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.17% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Talala is quite a bit lower than the national average among all cities of 21.84%: just 12.17% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Talala in 2022 was $25,293, which is middle income relative to Oklahoma, and low income relative to the rest of the US.
 This equates to an annual income of $101,172 for a family of four.
 However, Talala contains both very wealthy and poor people as well.